 Using these exclusive domains also ensures that the DOE and USA.gov search engines will find all official DOE websites and that the USA.gov directory of federal public websites will list them.

-Prior to development of a new web site or web-based application, you should notify the Department's federal domain name manager that a request for a domain name is eminent.
+Prior to development of a new web site or web-based application, you should notify the Department's federal domain name manager that a request for a domain name is imminent.
 Discussion will include the correct domain for your needs.
-For consistency throughout the Department, all public facing websites are required to use the ENERGY.GOV domain.
+For consistency throughout the Department, all public facing websites are required to use the ENERGY.GOV domain..

 For internal sites and business applications, or for external limited access sites, use the DOE.GOV domain.

 You will need to submit a green Configuration Change Proposal (CCP) form.
 This form is used for sharing information on Domain Name Server (DNS) changes, new requirements, modifications or enhancements within the DOE Headquarters Programmatic and Office Management Areas.
 This information notice will be distributed to members of the Configuration Management Board (CMB) for review, information, and distribution.
-Simply complete the form and return it via e-mail to CCPManager@hq.doe.gov (with a cc to Suzanne.Nawrot@hq.doe.gov) for forwarding to the CMB.
+Simply complete the form and return it via e-mail to the Domain Management Team (DL-Domain.Management@hq.doe.gov) for validation, review and discussion.
+Detailed instructions are available at on the Domain change process Powerpedia article (Internal Only).
 Changes to the DNS are not immediately evident.
 It may take up to 48 hours for a change/addition to filter through and populate the Internet.
 Don't forget to plan accordingly.

 First Tier (.GOV) Domains

-The Chief Information Officers (CIO) is the only DOE Official with the authority to approve a request for registration of a top-level .GOV domain name.
+The Chief Information Officer (CIO) is the only DOE Official with the authority to approve a request for registration of a top-level .GOV domain name.
 Approval from the Assistant Secretary/Director of the requesting office is necessary prior to requesting the approval of the CIO to register a domain name with General Services Administration (GSA).
-Approval should be in the form of a signed memorandum sent to Suzanne Nawrot (firstname.lastname@example.org), the DOE Federal Domain Manager, and include the following information:
+Approval should be in the form of a signed memorandum sent to Thomas O'Neill (email@example.com), the DOE Federal Domain Manager, and include the following information:

 - an explanation of how the domain will be used;